News & Features | Fleet Lists | Photos | Events Diary | Tram of the Year | About the Site | Email

 The last operated dates are at Beamish unless stated otherwise.

-Newcastle & Gosforth 49 is a horse tram which is currently being restored at Beamish for eventual entry into service.
+Newcastle & Gosforth 49 is a horse tram which has started being restored at Beamish for eventual service.
 The final product will include parts from Leamington & Warwick 8, a similar horse car which was acquired by Beamish.

 The remains of Gateshead 51 were transported to Beamish in October 2006 and with nothing substantial left of the tram its likely to be used to help in the restoration of 52 with little prospect of it being restored itself.

 Gateshead 52 was delivered to Beamish on 7th January 2014 - its ownership having been transferred from the Tramway Museum Society.
-The tram will eventually be restored to operational condition.
+The tram will eventually be restored to operational condition but is expected to be moved from the depot for further stroage in early 2024.

-Oporto 65 arrived at Beamish in September 2016 following its ownership change from Crich.
-It is a Coal Transporter and will is proposed to be used as a training tram.
+Oporto 65 is a Coal Transporter which arrived at Beamish in September 2016 following its ownership change from Crich.
+The tram is currently stored under tarpaulins outside the depot.

 The livery carried by Oporto 196 is inspired by the South Shields colours of blue and primrose yellow.